How Russia reins in the internet by blocking websites and isolating it from the rest of the world

 Another major step could be blocking WhatsApp, which monitoring service Mediascope said had over 97 million monthly users in April.

 WhatsApp “should prepare to leave the Russian market,” said lawmaker Anton Gorelkin, and a new “national” messenger, MAX, developed by social media company VK, would take its place.
-Telegram, another popular messenger, probably won't be restricted, he said.
+Telegram probably won't be restricted, he said.

 MAX, promoted as a one-stop shop for messaging, online government services, making payments and more, was rolled out for beta tests but has yet to attract a wide following.
 Over 2 million people registered by July, the Tass news agency reported.